gofer-engine/gofer-engine.github.io/msg-class/transforming.md

 ## Transforming

 You can use the following methods to transform the message.
-Each method returns the self class instance, so you can chain the methods together as needed.
+Each method returns the self-class instance, so you can chain the methods together as needed.

 ### addSegment